jmmorato/openddsharp/Documentation/OpenDDSharp.Standard.Doc/articles/getting_started.md

 };
 ```

-Build the project and the C# code will be auto-generated and compiled in the `TestTypeSupport.cs` file.
+Build the project to auto-generate and compile the C# code for the defined structure:

+`dotnet build TestMessage.csproj`

+> [!NOTE]
+> For Windows system you must specify the runtime to use (i.e. win-x64 or win-x86):
+> `dotnet build TestMessage.csproj -r win-64`

 ## HelloWorld Publisher

 ### Create the publisher project

-// TODO
+Once you have defined your data transport types in the IDL project, it's time to create your first publisher application.

+Using the following command, you will create a console application that includes the OpenDDSharp reference, some boilerplate code
+and the configuration required to initialize your domain participant:

+`dotnet new openddsharp-console-app --name Publisher --output Publisher`

+You should add a reference to the previously created data transport types project to be able to use them in your publisher application.
+You can do it with the following command:

+`dotnet add Publisher/Publisher.csproj reference TestMessage/TestMessage.csproj`

 ### Create the DDS DomainParticipant

 The first entity to be created in a DDS application is the domain participant.

 The domain participant is created with the domain participant factory and it is the factory for the DDS topics,
 publishers and subscribers.
 The following code shows how to create a domain participant in the domain 42:

 ```csharp
 Ace.Init();

 DomainParticipantFactory dpf = ParticipantService.Instance.GetDomainParticipantFactory("-DCPSConfigFile", "rtps.ini");
 DomainParticipant participant = dpf.CreateParticipant(42);
 if (participant == null)